onejeuu/sc-mapmerge/README.rst

     poetry run build

-Executable file will be created in ``/dist`` directory within your project folder.
+Executable file will be created in ``/dist`` directory in your project folder.